Virgers/VMD-Enhanced-Transformer-for-Seismic-Facies-Interpretation/README.md

 - *Paraihaka facies dataset*
 You can obtain the Newzealand Pariahaka datasets from [[Google Drive]]() or [[Baidu Drive]](https://pan.baidu.com/s/1QNjanQDfN3H9JvOpoX_aYw) code: `NZfd`, Then place the downloaded data in the folder `./root_path` with `./data_path` and `./label_path` so forth.
 Here is a summary of supported datasets.

+I define two sets data provider for two datasets particularly.
+Within each data provider, it provides two situations having vmd-assited or not.

 3. Train and evaluate model.
 We provide the experiment scripts for all benchmarks under the folder `./scripts/`.
 You can reproduce the experiment results as the following examples: